ViSensEHU/nvidia_isaac-sim_ros2_docker/README.md

 # nvidia_isaac-sim_4.5.0_ros2_docker
-!!!
-THIS BRANCH IS STILL BEING DEVELOPED. **Isaac Sim runs with warnings that need to be checked (future commits).**
+**Isaac Sim runs with warnings (``check warning.md``, for instance, to add a RTX Lidar you may need to add some configuration files.
+At the moment, this issue has not been resolved, and the .md file is only available in Spanish)**

 Run NVIDIA Isaac Sim (NIS) 4.5.0 in a Docker container with ROS2 Humble and ROS2 bridge already set up.
-Please, first af all check NIS_4-5-0 requiremente here: https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html
+Please, first af all check NIS_4-5-0 requiremente here: https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html.

 I share the Dockerfile in this repository.
 I hope it helps you!